wowemulation-dev/warcraft-rs/CONTRIBUTING.md

 - Check the [Issues](https://github.com/wowemulation-dev/warcraft-rs/issues)
   tab for tasks labeled "good first issue" or "help wanted"
-- The [TODO.md](TODO.md) file contains a list of planned features and improvements
-- Feel free to ask in the [Discussions](https://github.com/wowemulation-dev/warcraft-rs/discussions) if you need help finding a suitable task
+- The [TODO.md](TODO.md) file contains a list of planned features and improvements if you need help finding a suitable task

 ## Making Contributions